atomvm/atomvm_packbeam/README.md

     shell$ packbeam create -out mylib.avm mylib.avm mylib/priv/sample.txt

 > Note.
 It is conventional in AtomVM for normal files to have the path `<module-name>/priv/<file-name>`.

+If you specify the `-prune` flag, then `packbeam` will only include beam files that are transitively dependent on the entrypoint beam.
+Transitive dependencies are determined by imports, as well as use of an atom in a module (.e.g, as the result of a dynamic function call, based on a module name).

+If there is no beam file with an entrypoint defined in the list of input modules and the `-prune` flag is used, the command will fail.
+You should _not_ use the `-prune` flag if you are trying to build libraries suitable for inclusion on other AtomVM applications.

 ## `list` sub-command